-If the right brake lever freeplay does not feel within the normal range while riding, check the brake pads for wear (page 145).
+If the brake lever or brake pedal freeplay does not feel within the normal range while riding, check the brake pads for wear (page 147).
 Worn pads should be replaced.
 If the pads are not worn beyond the recommended limit, there is probably air in the brake system.
-See your dealer to have the air bled from the system.
+See your Honda dealer to have the air bled from the system.